 The story goes that a woman burned herself trying to drink her McDonalds coffee while driving so she sued McDonalds because her hot coffee was too… hot.
 And she won millions of dollars.
 Get the facts.
-And judge for yourself whether this was really a case of a greedy plaintiff or a greedy corporation that knew people were being horribly burned and did nothing because it was cheaper for them not to.
+And judge for yourself whether this was really a case of a greedy plaintiff.
+Or, was it a greedy corporation that knew people were being horribly burned and did nothing because it was cheaper for them not to?

 For starters, why serve the coffee so hot?
 Well, its cheaper to do it that way.
-The resulting severe burns to Ms. Liebeck’s thighs and genital area are contained below.
-Fair warning – they are graphic.
+The result was severe burns to Ms. Liebeck’s thighs and genital area.

 Ms. Liebeck was hospitalized for 8 days for third degree full thickness burns on her thighs and genitals.
 She had to undergo skin grafts and follow up debridement treatments where they would cut away dead or rotting flesh.